 FUNDING AREAS: Contemporary visual art, literature, indigenous communities, cultural freedom

-J. Patrick Lannan, Sr. was an entrepreneur and financier who established this foundation in 1960.
+PROFILE: Established in 1960, the Lannan Foundation is a family foundation that’s committed to cultural diversity and creative freedom through supporting artists, writers, and Native American activists.
+Lannan recognizes the unquantifiable value of the creative process and is willing to take risks for ambitious and experimental thinking.
+J. Patrick Lannan, Sr. was an entrepreneur and financier who established this foundation.
 He was a scholar and liberal thinker who saw the value of innovative and controversial forms of visual and literary art, and he had an extensive collection of contemporary and modern American and European art.
-Lannan passed away in 1983 and left a sizeable chunk of his estate to the Lannan Foundation.
+Lannan passed away in 1983 and left a sizable chunk of his estate to the Lannan Foundation.
+Grantmaking areas of interest include contemporary visual art, literature, indigenous communities, and cultural freedom.

-Today, Lannan grantmaking is focused on contemporary visual art, literature, indigenous communities, and cultural freedom.
+Lannan began making arts grants in 1986, and the foundation began awarding literary grants in 1987 to support nonprofit publishers, literary centers and organizations that bring literary works to wider audiences.
+It established the Indigenous Communities program in 1994 to support Native Americans working to preserve their institutions and traditions, and it awarded the first Cultural Freedom Program prize in 2003.
 The foundation also grants monetary awards and fellowships to individuals who write poetry, fiction, nonfiction, and about cultural freedom.
 Lannan’s art program is focused on exhibitions, scholarly publications, and special projects for nonprofits that empower contemporary artists in mid-to-senior career stages.
-Literary grants are awarded to nonprofits that create and promote works that reflect and challenge our understanding of the world.
+It awards literary grants to nonprofits that create and promote works that reflect and challenge our understanding of the world.